What To Do In London When It Rains?

 Check out all the free things to do in London…

 Most of the things we’ve listed above are kid-friendly, especially the Harry Potter Studios, but here are some more suggestions for London in the Rain.

-For all the best things to do in London with kids, regardless of the weather, we have a post with the top 10, free things and even things to do at night!
-Read our London with Kids article.
+For all the best things to do in London with kids, regardless of the weather, read our London with kids article.

 Ride the Stratford Slide

 This is the world’s highest and longest tunnel slide.
 It was originally intended to be a piece of art, but in 2016 the slide was added which takes guests from the observation tower at the top, 12 circles throughout the curves on the structure, and all the way to the bottom in a 40-second trip!

 - Location: The Queen Elizabeth Olympic Park